mastodon/documentation/content/en/api/guidelines.md

 ## Login {#login}

-**The user must be able to login to any Mastodon server from the app**.
+**The user must be able to log in to any Mastodon server from the app**.
 This means you must ask for the server's domain and use the app registrations API to dynamically obtain OAuth2 credentials.

 {{< page-ref page="client/authorized" >}}